jmangori/CDISC-SDTM-deidentify-SAS-phuse/README.md

 This project is built using SAS v9.4 and SDTM versions 3.1.2, 3.2, and 3.3.
 As only a limited number of general SDTM variables are in scope, it is expected to work on newer version of SDTM without modification.

 # Getting Started
+## Prerequisites
+You need access to SAS and the SDTM data of your clinical trial.
+The macros were developed using SAS 9.4 (TS1M3) and will run on later versions.
+They may very well run on older versions of SAS as well.

+## Installation
 1. Obtain the spreadsheet [PHUSE_STDM_redaction.xls](http://www.phuse.eu/Data_Transparency_download.aspx) from the [Phuse](http://www.phuse.eu/Data_Transparency_download.aspx) website.
 You need to register to get the document.
 You need this document to build a local database of datasets and variables to be de-identified.
 2. Place the files in the [Programs](https://github.com/jmangori/CDISC-ODM-and-Define-XML-tools/blob/master/Programs) folder in your own **Programs** folder.
 3. Place the files in the [Macro](https://github.com/jmangori/CDISC-ODM-and-Define-XML-tools/blob/master/Macro) folder in your own **Macro** folder.
 Make sure this folder is in the macro search path.